asymbas/datastorekit/README.md

 ## Compatibility

-- OS 26.1, OS 26.2, and OS 26.3 have an issue with `Schema`, where Swift collections can be unintentionally defined as transformable attributes when their elements contain simple types.
+- OS 26.1, OS 26.2, OS 26.3, OS 26.4, and OS 26.5 have an issue with `Schema`, where Swift collections can be unintentionally defined as transformable attributes when their elements contain simple types.
 This causes ModelCoders to incorrectly handle the data, resulting in a fatal error.
   - A workaround fix has been applied to how snapshots are encoded/decoded.
   - Apple responded to the report and mentioned that this should be resolved in OS 26.3.
     - Update: This has not been resolved.